April 1868 Colorado Territory

 “Hell yes that’s fine, is something wrong, or are you having second thoughts?
 You keep staring at me, and considering my present situation it’s making me nervous.”

 “No second thoughts.
 It’s just you look familiar.
 You weren’t in the cavalry were you, first Dragoons?”
 Danica asked, startling Nick.

 “Yes I was, how did you know?”

 “And shot in the Battle of Brandy Station, hit in the chest near your heart and in your left arm?”
 Danica moved closer and saw Nick’s blue eyes widen.

 “Yes, I was.
 How in the hell do you know that?”
-Danica moved to the bars, the light from the window just falling on the top of her face illuminating her hair and green eyes, which sparkled in the sunlight light.
+Danica moved to the bars, the light from the window just falling on the top of her face illuminating her hair and green eyes.

 “That was you?”

-“Yes, I was never told your name.
-You were just a number, you were number thirty five.
-But I remember you very well, most of the men were crying or begging for their mothers or sweet hearts.”
+“Yes, I was never told your name, but I remember you, most of the men were crying or begging for their mothers or sweethearts.”
 Danica rested her right hand on the bars.
 “You simply squeezed my hand, and you said don’t let me die, please don’t let me die.”
 Danica took a deep breath, trying to calm her nerves.
 “I said I wouldn’t and you said promise me.
 You promise me you won’t let me die.
 And I said I promise Captain.
 I promise I won’t let you die, that I was going to make sure you lived to be an old man. ” Danica felt Nick studying her, then he laid his hand on top of hers, as she rested it on the bars.

 “You did a wonderful job, the scar on my chest is hardly noticeable, and you would never know I was shot in the arm.
 Thank you.”
 Nick watched Danica step back into the shadows again, obviously afraid to let him see her clearly.